-HUSV 305 PROFESSIONAL AND ETHICAL RESPONSIBILITIES IN HUMAN SERVICE PROFESSIONS and contrasted.
+HUSV 305 PROFESSIONAL AND ETHICAL RESPONSIBILITIES IN HUMAN SERVICE PROFESSIONS Fall, 3 credit hours fronting professionals in human service careers.
+The course focuses on processes to address dilemmas and maintaining professional boundaries and wellness.
+Different professional codes of ethics are compared and contrasted.
 Three lecture hours per week.
 Prerequisites: Introduction to Human Services (HUSV 201), or permission of the instructor.